Assertions

 • string

-• class name or object directly then must pass $value instanceof $type
+• class name or directly an object, then $value instanceof $type must be

 Assert::exception (callable $callable, string $class, ?string $message=null, $code=null)

-On $callable invocation an exception of $class instance must be thrown.
-If we pass $message, the message of the exception must match.
-And if we pass $code, code of the exception must be the same.
+When calling $callable, an exception of class $class must be thrown.
+If we specify $message, the exception message must also match the pattern.
+And if we specify $code, the codes must also strictly match.

-For example, this test fails because message of the exception does not match:
+For example, the following test will fail because the exception message does not match:

 Assert::exception(